-This scholarship was established by Mr. and Mrs. Albert T. Cesarine, III, of New Castle, Delaware in honor of their grandfather, Mr. Albert Cesarine, Sr. Funds from this scholarship are awarded annually to a full-time cadet from the state of Delaware or the Philadelphia, Pennsylvania, region who is enrolled in the ROTC program.
+This scholarship was established by Mr. and Mrs. Albert T. Cesarine, III, of New Castle, Delaware, in honor of their grandfather, Mr. Albert Cesarine, Sr. This scholarship will be awarded each year to support flying lessons for MMI cadets interested in a career in aviation.